Home » Big Island » Hawaii Volcanoes National Park Hotel: Volcano House Review

 You’ll get amazing views of Kilauea from your room or balcony, which makes staying here worth every penny.

-The location can’t be beat either – there are trails right outside your door and you won’t have to drive anywhere if you want to go hiking or visit other parts of the park.
+The location can’t be beat either – there are trails right outside your door, and you won’t have to drive anywhere if you want to go hiking or visit other parts of the park.

 Keep scrolling to learn more about this Hawaii Volcanoes National Park hotel!
 It’s definitely one of the most unique hotels on the Big Island of Hawaii.

-Don’t have time to read a bunch of Hawaii blog posts and reviews?
+Don’t have time to read many Hawaii blog posts and reviews?
 Here are some of our top picks for visiting the Big Island.

 Popular Big Island Tours/Activities